What does it mean to be tobacco free?

 What about tobacco users who don’t want to quit?

 The Tobacco Free Yale initiative doesn’t require that tobacco users quit, they just can no longer use tobacco on campus.
 We are aware that nicotine is a highly addictive drug.
 We encourage tobacco users to prepare to address nicotine withdrawal symptoms during the work and school day similar as to what would be required when visiting other tobacco free environments or when flying across country.
 Nicotine replacement products, like gum, patches, mints or lozenges are encouraged for times when it is inconvenient to smoke.
 Many of these products are provided free-of-charge to the Yale community.

 While tobacco is a legal product for adult use, state law allows that the university may establish rules regarding tobacco use on its property.

 What cessation support is available?

-Yale recognizes that quitting tobacco use can be a significant personal challenge, and that cessation programs are an integral component in implementing a tobacco free campus.
-To encourage and support users in their efforts to quit, Yale offers comprehensive tobacco cessation resources for faculty, students, staff and their family members free of charge.
+Yale recognizes that quitting tobacco use can be a significant personal challenge and that cessation programs are an integral component in implementing a tobacco free campus.
+To encourage and support users in their efforts to quit, Yale offers comprehensive tobacco cessation resources for faculty, students, staff and their family members, many free of charge.